smeredith/smeredith.github.io/_posts/maze.md

 However, we need n² bits.
 This will be a very sparse matrix because each node can only have four neighbors.
 This is very inefficient use of space.
+It might be fine for the typical mazes we expect a human to solve, but lets assume we must support Mazes of Unusual Size.